An Open Letter to Schools

 To Whom It May Concern,

 As an organisation founded by and for neurominorities, Institute of Neurodiversity (ION) is deeply invested in advocating for the rights of neurominority individuals from cradle to grave.
-It is with grave concern that we address the current state of primary and secondary education and the numerous challenges faced by neurominority students within the school system.
+It is with grave concern that we address the current state of primary and secondary education and the numerous challenges faced by neurominority students within the school system globally.
 We recognise that the current educational landscape often fails to provide an inclusive environment where all students can participate meaningfully.

 The high rates of exclusion among neurominority children are alarming, and the lack of comprehensive understanding and support for neurodiversity is deeply troubling.
 It is imperative tha these issues are addressed to ensure that all students, regardless of neurological differences, are afforded the same access to education and opportunities to thrive.